sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 }
 ```

-I find these short-and-sweet replacements are a great way to learn framework
+These short-and-sweet replacements are a great way to learn framework
-idioms or library functions, like `strings.EqualFold` in Go.<sup>1</sup> As a
+idioms or library functions, like `strings.EqualFold` in Go.<sup>1</sup> And as a
-codebase grows, these small inefficiences, inconsistencies, and missed
+codebase grows, small inefficiences like this one, and inconsistencies
 opportunities compound.
 Code patterns creep in that affect readability and
 performance—[and it matters](https://www.digitalocean.com/blog/how-to-efficiently-compare-strings-in-go/?).